 Get strong and healthy in no time with these easy, actionable tips.

-We all want to be our fittest selves, but with so much advice floating around out there, it can be hard to hone in on what healthcare tips actually work.
-To make your life a bit easier, we’ve rounded up a number of our go-to healthy strategies, to help you reach your most ambitious fitness goals even quicker.
+We all want to be our best, healthiest selves, but with so much advice floating around out there, it can be hard to home in on which healthy lifestyle tips are actually worth trying.

-A workout buddy is hugely helpful for keeping motivated, but it's important to find someone who will inspirenot discourage.
+A friend you can work out with is hugely helpful for keeping motivated, but it's important to find someone who will inspire—not discourage.
 So make a list of all your exercise-loving friends, then see who fits this criteria, says Andrew Kastor, an ASICS running coach: Can your pal meet to exercise on a regular basis?
 Is she supportive (not disparaging) of your goals?
 And last, will your bud be able to keep up with you or even push your limits in key workouts?
 If you've got someone that fits all three, make that phone call.